5.5: How Drugs Affect Neurotransmitters

 THC begins this process by binding to the CB1 receptors for anandamide.
 These receptors then modify the activity of several intracellular enzymes, including cAMP, whose activity they reduce.
 Less cAMP means less protein kinase A. The reduced activity of this enzyme affects the potassium and calcium channels so as to reduce the amount of neurotransmitters released.
 The general excitability of the brain’s neural networks is thus reduced as well.

 However, in the reward circuit, just as in the case of other drugs, more dopamine is released.
 As with opiates, this paradoxical increase is explained by the fact that the dopaminergic neurons in this circuit do not have CB1 receptors but are normally inhibited by GABAergic neurons that do have them.
-The cannabis removes this inhibition by the GABA neurons and hence activates the dopamine neurons.
+Cannabis removes this inhibition by the GABA neurons and hence activates the dopamine neurons.

 In chronic consumers of cannabis, the loss of CB1 receptors in the brain’s arteries reduces the flow of blood, and hence of glucose and oxygen, to the brain.
 The main results are attention deficits, memory loss, and impaired learning ability.